codewithlalla/React/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-You are free to use the code with attribution.
+Use freely with credit to **Code with Lalla**.

 ---